magicasaservice/vue-equipment/packages/plugins/MagicMenu/index.md

       items: [
         {
           label: 'viewId',
           description: 'Provide the id of the view, the channel is nested in.
-This is only neccessary if the triger isn’t nested inside `MagicMenuView`.'
+This is only neccessary if the remote isn’t nested inside `MagicMenuView`.'
         },
         {
           label: 'string'